AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/mapping-panel/data-types/item-data-types.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Buffer (binary data)</p> </td>
    <td> <p>File content is usually sent as Buffer type content (image content, video file, and others).
-In some cases, text data is included in this type (for example, a text file). [!DNL Workfront Fusion] is able to automatically convert text data in binary code to text and text to text data in binary code. <!--For more information, see <a href="../../workfront-fusion/mapping/about-mapping-files.md" class="MCXref xref">About mapping files</a>.--></p> </td>
+In some cases, text data is included in this type (for example, a text file). [!DNL Workfront Fusion] is able to automatically convert text data in binary code to text and text to text data in binary code.
+For more information, see <a href="/help/workfront-fusion/create-scenarios/map-data/map-files.md" class="MCXref xref">Map files</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Collection</p> </td>